-Valérie Thérèse Bart is a proud self-proclaimed Franco-VietnAmericaine.
-Born in France to Vietnamese refugee parents, she and her family eventually made their way to the US in the 1990s.
+Valérie Thérèse Bart is a proud self-proclaimed “Franco-VietnAmericaine.”
+Born in France to Vietnamese refugee parents, she and her family eventually made their way to the US.

-Costume/scenic design is the perfect way into storytelling—through characters with what they are wearing and why, and the environment they find themselves in.
+Costume, and sometimes scenic, designer for theatre, opera and dabbling a bit in film/TV, she sees this as the perfect way into storytelling—through characters with what they are wearing and why, and the environment they find themselves in.
 It makes one delve into the psychology and the thought process behind choices.
 Good designers approach a script as a director and actor would by asking the questions of who/what/when/where/how and why.
-And it makes complete sense to her that this can combine all of her favorite things: storytelling (comics/RPG books), clothing/expression (fashion design), movement/choreography (dance), mood/theme/score (music).
+And it makes complete sense to her that this can combines all of her favorite things: storytelling (comics/RPG books), clothing/expression (fashion design), movement/choreography (dance), mood/theme/score (music).

-Valérie currently resides in Brooklyn, NY with her loving husband Rick and their awesome black cat, HoBart.
+Valérie currently resides in New York with her loving husband Rick, and their little ones, Étienne and Clémentine.